OSC/ondemand/README.md

 # OOD My Jobs

-Rails app for Open OnDemand for creating and managing batch jobs from template directories.
+OOD Rails app for Open OnDemand for creating and managing batch jobs from template directories.

 ## New Install

+**Installation assumptions: you have an Open OnDemand installation with File Explorer and Shell apps installed and a cluster config added to /etc/ood/config/clusters.d directory.**

 1. Starting in the build directory for all sys apps (i.e. `cd ~/ood_portals/ondemand/sys`), clone and check out the latest version of myjobs (make sure the app directory's name is "myjobs"):